 Because Europe is ahead of the US time-wise, you should be able to leave on Wednesday and arrive back in the states on Wednesday.
 Just in time to clock in for your shift Thursday without taking any PTO!
 And just like that, in 8 days, your Estonia, Latvia, Lithuania travel week has come to an end.
 I know that my visit to each of these countries was incredible, I only hope that yours is too!

-Official language: Lithuania – Lithuanian; Latvia – Latvian; Estonia – Estonian.
-Most people in all three countries speak enough English for you to be able to get by
+Most people (especially those working in tourism) in all three countries speak enough English for you to communicate

-Emergency: If you find yourself in an emergency in any of these countries dial 112 – there will always be someone readily available to assist in English
+If you find yourself in an emergency in any of these countries dial 112 – there will always be someone readily available to assist in English.
+You should also know each country code…

 Pin Me!